martonmiklos/dialog_u60_linux_driver/README.md

 https://www.dialog-semiconductor.com/sites/default/files/u60_driver_source_2018-12-14.zip

-In the meantime an updated repo associated with the vendor could be found here: https://github.com/izot/lon-driver
+In the meantime I have found a repository containing updated code from the sources above: https://github.com/izot/lon-driver

-However it does not compile with newer kernels.
+However he code in that particular repo does not compile with newer kernels.

 ### lonifd